-Honourable speaker, our people must be freed from the scourge of crime.
+Honourable speaker, our people must be freed from the scourge of crime, and its personal carriers - criminals.
 Our people must be safe.
 No one has the freedom to commit domestic violence.
 Women must feel free to walk in any social space and live freely in our communities without fear of being harassed, raped or killed.
-R67.3 million is allocated to enable the Department of Safety, Security and Liaison to perform their tasks to ensure our peoples have rights to these freedoms, including supporting the Community Safety Forums.
+R67.3 million is allocated to enable the Department of Safety, Security and Liason to perform their tasks to ensure our peoples have rights to these freedoms, including supporting the Community Safety Forums.